fracpete/ical-to-gcal/README.md

   -S REGEXP, --google_summary REGEXP
                         The regular expression that the event summary must match. (default: None)
+  -n, --dry_run         Whether to perform a dry-run instead, not changing
+                        Google calendar at all. (default: False) -p SEC, --poll_interval SEC
+                        The interval to poll the Outlook calendar in seconds.
+                        (default: None)
   -l {DEBUG,INFO,WARNING,ERROR,CRITICAL}, --logging_level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
                         The logging level to use. (default: WARN)
 ```